maciekfabia/sdk-nrf/samples/zigbee/network_coordinator/README.rst

 * One of the following development kits:

   * |nRF52840DK|
-  * |nRF52840Dongle|
   * |nRF52833DK|

 * One or both of the following samples:

-  * The :ref:`Zigbee light bulb <zigbee_light_bulb_sample>` application programmed on one or more separate devices.
+  * The :ref:`Zigbee light bulb <zigbee_light_bulb_sample>` sample programmed on one or more separate devices.
-  * The Zigbee light switch application programmed on one or more separate devices.
+  * The Zigbee light switch sample programmed on one or more separate devices.

 You can mix different development kits.